fionanealon/Boston-Housing-dataset/README.md

 # Boston-Housing-dataset

-An Analysis of the Boston-Housing-dataset for the Machine Learning and Statistics module.
+An analysis of the Boston-Housing-dataset for the Machine Learning and Statistics module.
 The repository contains:

 - an exploratory analysis of the boston housing dataset using descriptive statsistcs